 Gval Darshan: It is the time when Shrinathji takes cows to the field.
-During this darshan sweets are offered to Shrinathji.
+During this darshan the priest offers sweets to Shrinathji.

-Rajbhog Darshan: It is the fourth darshan of the day and it is the time when delicious food is served to Shrinathji.
-Along with this Darshan aarti is also performed.
+Rajbhog Darshan: It is the fourth darshan of the day and it is the time when the priest serves delicious food to Shrinathji.
+Along with this he also performs the Darshan aarti.

 Uthapan Darshan: This darshan is performed at the afternoon when Shrinathji wakes up from his sleep in the noon.

-Bhog Darshan: During this darshan fruits and light meal is offered to Shrinathji.
+Bhog Darshan: During this darshan the priest offers fruits and a light meal to Shrinathji.

 Sandhya Aarti Darshan: This darshan is performed in the evening and it is the time when Shrinathji bring all cows back to their home.

 Shayan Darshan: It is the last darshan of the day when Shrinathji go to sleep at the night.